All Episodes

 He is serious about the war on terror.

-This can continue the uh the mission.
+This continues the mission.

-Ever heard of Carl Rove?
+Ever heard of Karl Rove?

-Of course every White House looks at this as a political event.
+Of course, every White House looks at this as a political event.

-Sure, he's got political people around him, but to call all of this a PR issue or or PR campaign, PR plan, is folks it it it it's it's part and parcel of what I have uh offered to you as an explanation for those of you who just can't figure these people in mainstream media out.
+But to call all of this a PR issue or our PR campaign, PR plan, is it's part and parcel of what I have offered to you as an explanation for those of you who just can't figure these people in the mainstream media out.

-Um the they have gotten so caught up in their own polls, they believe the polls they do.
+They have gotten so caught up in their own polls, they believe the polls they do.

 They believe the stories.

-And there was no way Bill Bray was going to win.
+There was no way Bill Bray was going to win.

 They believe their own PR.

-They believe their own propaganda, and they get flabbergasted and stunned when reality is always different from what their polling data suggest or what their own prognostications are.
+And they get flabbergasted and stunned when reality is always different from what their polling data suggests or what their own prognostications are.

 We'll be right back.